-No streams, wetlands, lakes, ponds, reservoirs, or Federal Emergency Management Agency flood zones were delineated within 100 feet of either the Preferred or Alternate sites and no impacts to these resources are expected as a result of this project.
-Impacts to nearby surface waters would be minimized by the implementation of a Storm Water Pollution Prevention Plan (SWPPP) and best management practices (BMPs).
+No streams, wetlands, lakes, ponds, reservoirs, or Federal Emergency Management Agency flood zones were delineated within 100 feet of either the Preferred or Alternate sites.
+One 0.11 acre category 1 wetland was identified within 200 feet of the Preferred Site.
+The Applicant has indicated that minimal to no construction impacts are expected to this resource, and that it would not be accessible to vehicles and equipment related to the construction of the project.
+Impacts to nearby surface waters would be further minimized by the implementation of a Storm Water Pollution Prevention Plan (SWPP) and best management practices (BMPs).
+Additionally, no impacts would be expected as a result of operation or maintenance of the facility.